bahrus/custom-enhancements/README.md

 > [!NOTE]
 > I think it would be quite reasonable for these methods to accept an additional parameter where the registry can be passed in, and call the define method on that registry.

-## Reducing developer guilt and allowing for a nice API by formally endorsing attaching the spawned instance to the element's "enhancement" property gateway
+## Reducing developer guilt and allowing for a nice API by formally endorsing attaching the spawned instance to the element's "enhancements" property gateway

 A key config setting, "enhKey," would cause the spawned instance to be attached to the new, proposed "enhancements" property gateway that would be added to the Element prototype.